Sign In Forgot Password

 - Remember that the risk of infection is decreased by increasing the distance between those who are eating and drinking.

-- It is highly recommended that people take their food and drink to the most ventilated area available, such as the balcony when possible
+- We highly recommend that people take their food and drink to the most ventilated area available, such as the balcony when possible.

 School & Family Learning Protocols

-COVID-19 protocols are the same for school and family learning activities as for the temple as a whole.
+COVID-19 protocols are the same for the family learning activities as for the temple as a whole.

 Neighborhood Shabbat